Discover the essential steps you need to take to ensure your next server migration is a success!

-A server migration is the term used to describe copying or moving critical data from one server to another, as well as configuring that target server to replace the first.
-Server migrations in the context of web hosting might revolve around setting up web server and database software, copying over websites and their configurations, and changing DNS to direct visitors to that new server.
+Server migration is the term used to describe copying or moving critical data from one server to another, as well as configuring that target server to replace the first.
+In the context of web hosting, server migrations might revolve around setting up web server and database software, copying over websites and their configurations, or changing DNS parameters to direct visitors to the new target server.

 Why Should I Consider a Server Migration?

-- Take advantage of new technology or better service, or to ensure that the operating system (OS) and the hardware beneath it stay up-to-date with current technology.
+- Take advantage of new technology or better services, or ensure that the operating system (OS) and the hardware the new technology relies on stay up to date.

 - Move to the cloud for increased flexibility or scalability.

-- To economize and consolidate hosting and reduce CapEx.
+- To economize and consolidate hosting – reducing CapEx.

 - Replace aging infrastructure at the end of its lifecycle.